prioritizr/prioritizr/README.md

 Citation
 --------

-Please using the following citation to cite the '*prioritizr R* package in publications:
+Please using the following citation to cite the *prioritizr R* package in publications:

-Hanson JO, Schuster R, Morrell N, Strimas-Mackey M, Watts ME, Arcese P, Bennett J, Possingham HP (2018). prioritizr: Systematic Conservation Prioritization in R. R package version 4.0.0.0.
+Hanson JO, Schuster R, Morrell N, Strimas-Mackey M, Watts ME, Arcese P, Bennett J, Possingham HP (2018). prioritizr: Systematic Conservation Prioritization in R. R package version 4.0.0.1.
 Available at <https://github.com/prioritizr/prioritizr>.

 Additionally, we keep a [record of publications](https://prioritizr.github.io/prioritizr/articles/publication_record.html) that use the *prioritizr R* package.
 If you use this package in any reports or publications, please [file an issue on GitHub](https://github.com/prioritizr/prioritizr/issues/new) so we can add it to the record.